 During spring and summer, this species eats a variety of “forbs” (non-woody flowering plants), grasses, and insects.
 During late fall and winter, particularly after snow covers the ground, sharp-tailed grouse will move to areas with riparian deciduous cover where they often eat buds and fruits of deciduous trees and shrubs, such as water birch, serviceberry, hawthorn, and aspen.

 Males gather at lek sites in spring -- a lek is an assembly of male grouse engaged in courtship displays.
 At these sites, males perform elaborate dances to attract females for mating.
 Females nest under a grass clump or shrub and incubate a clutch of approximately 10 to 14 eggs.

 The chicks feed on insects, gradually shifting to more plant material.
 Young chicks are particularly vulnerable to predators.
 Maturing broods aggregate into flocks in late summer.
 Annual adult survival of non-hunted populations ranges from 30 to 60 percent, and the maximum lifespan reported is seven and a half years.

 This grouse is the rarest race of sharp-tailed grouse.
 Seven remnant populations of Columbian sharp-tailed grouse remain in Douglas, Lincoln, and Okanogan counties.
 Washington populations may have once numbered in the hundreds of thousands.
 The total population now numbers fewer than 1,000 birds, and they occupy less than 5 percent of their historical range.

-The map illustrates potential range and habitat distribution of this species in Washington.
-For maps of worldwide distribution and other species' information, check out the International Union for Conservation of Nature - Red List and NatureServe Explorer.
+For maps of range-wide distribution and conservation status of this species, check out the International Union for Conservation of Nature - Red List and NatureServe Explorer.

 Sensitivity to climate change